 - Kunsthistorisches Museum (Vienna): This art gallery, across from Hofburg Palace, houses the stellar art collection of the Hapsburg dynasty.
-It's especially strong in the Flemish, Dutch, and German schools, with works ranging from Rubens to Dürer, Pieter Brueghel the Elder to Van Dyck.
+It's especially strong in the Flemish, Dutch, and German schools, with works ranging from Rubens and Dürer to Pieter Bruegel the Elder and Van Dyck.
 Also strong are the Italian, Spanish, and French collections, with works by Veronese, Caravaggio, and Tintoretto.
 See p.
-132. - MuseumsQuartier (Vienna): Vienna launched its new millennium with one of the major cultural centers to open in Middle Europe in some 2 decades.
+147. - MuseumsQuartier (Vienna): Vienna launched its new millennium with one of the major cultural centers to open in Middle Europe in some 2 decades.
 Architecturally stunning, this complex contains a treasure trove of art, being especially strong in modern works.
-The three major museums to visit here are Kunsthalle Wien, Leopold Museum, and MUMOK (Museum of Modern Art Ludwig Foundation).
+The three major museums to visit here are

+- Kunsthalle Wien, Leopold Museum, and MUMOK (Museum of Modern Art Ludwig Foundation).
 See p.
-129. - Mozart's Geburtshaus (Salzburg): Music pilgrims flock to see the typical old burgher's house where Mozart was born.
-You can still see many of his childhood belongings, including a lock of hair from his egg-shape noggin, his first viola, and a pair of keyboard instruments.
+144. - Mozart's Geburtshaus (Salzburg): Music pilgrims flock to see the typical old burgher's house where Mozart was born.
+You can still see many of his child-hood belongings, including a lock of his hair, his first viola, and a pair of keyboard instruments.
 Mozart's first violin is also displayed.
 Even at the age of 4, he was a musical genius.
 See p.
-234. - Mauthausen (Upper Austria): The most unusual and horrifying museum in Austria lies 29km (18 miles) down the Danube from Linz.
-Mauthausen was a notorious concentration camp, used in World War II for the slaughter of Austria's
+252. - Mauthausen (Upper Austria): The most unusual and horrifying museum in Austria lies 29km (18 miles) down the Danube from Linz.
+Mauthausen was a notorious concentration camp, used in World War II for the slaughter of Austria's Jews.
+It's estimated that